queenbri3/platform-game-/README.md

 #### Planned tasks for this session:
 Add collectable items and create a score system.
 #### Problems:
-Ensuring items disappeared and updated the score correctly required testing.
+Ensuring items disappeared and updated the score correctly requires testing.

 ### 14th of Mar
 #### What was completed since the last session: